Carthage/Carthage/README.md

 The basic [workflow](#adding-frameworks-to-an-application) looks something like this:

-1. You create a [Cartfile][] that lists the frameworks you’d like to use in your project.
+1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
-1. You [run Carthage](#adding-frameworks-to-an-application), which fetches and builds each framework you’ve listed.
+1. [Run Carthage](#adding-frameworks-to-an-application), which fetches and builds each framework you’ve listed.
-1. You drag the built `.framework` binaries into your application’s Xcode project.
+1. Drag the built `.framework` binaries into your application’s Xcode project.

 Carthage is responsible for building your dependencies and providing you with binary frameworks, but you retain full control over your project structure and setup.
 Carthage does not automatically modify your project files or your build settings.